Want to increase your sales? Try adding humor! Here are eight tips for incorporating humor into your retail store or in-person sales presentation.

 3. How to know right off the bat if a customer will not be receptive to humor

 Many people would say it is based on body posture; their arms are crossed, they aren’t looking at you, or they say something gruff.
 You can’t always know if they aren’t receptive.
 Facebook fan Keith was selling his art at an art fair.
-A gentleman walked in at the very end as he was packing up, so Keith asked, “Do you see anything you like?”
+As he was packing up, a gentleman walked in at the end, so Keith asked, “Do you see anything you like?”
 The shopper quickly replied, “I don’t like the price.”
-Without thinking but with a slight grin on his face, Keith said, “I can go a little higher if you would like.”
-With a surprised look on his face, the man stared at Keith for a quick second and then started to laugh.
-He said Keith had caught him off guard, and it made his day.
-He then proceeded to purchase one of Keith’s pieces...at the price on display.
+Without thinking but with a slight grin, Keith said, “I can go a little higher if you would like.”
+With a surprised look, the man stared at Keith briefly and then started to laugh.
+He said Keith had caught him off guard, making his day.
+He then proceeded to purchase one of Keith’s pieces...at the display price.

 Bonus reasons to use humor – surprise and delight.

 Sign up for an improv class.
 The ability to listen is key to making improvisation in the moment.
 I can’t overstate how important listening is to help you determine when and where humor, a story, or an anecdote is appropriate.
 The goal of improv is to prepare you to deal with a situation at a moment’s notice.